Exascale computing: History

 The first petascale (10^{15} FLOPS) computer entered operation in 2008.
 At a supercomputing conference in 2009, Computerworld projected exascale implementation by 2018.
 In June 2014, the stagnation of the Top500 supercomputer list had observers question the possibility of exascale systems by 2020.

 Although exascale computing was not achieved by 2018, in the same year the Summit OLCF-4 supercomputer performed 1.8×10^18 calculations per second using an alternative metric whilst analysing genomic information.
 The team performing this won the Gordon Bell Prize at the 2018 ACM/IEEE Supercomputing Conference.

-The exaFLOPS barrier was first broken in March 2020 by the distributed computing network Folding@home coronavirus research project.
+The exaFLOPS barrier was first broken in March 2020 by the distributed computing network Folding@home research project after increased attention from the COVID-19 pandemic.

 In June 2020 the Japanese supercomputer Fugaku achieved 1.42 exaFLOPS using the alternative HPL-AI benchmark.

 In 2022, the world's first public exascale computer, Frontier, was announced, achieving an Rmax of 1.102 exaFLOPS in June 2022.
 As of November 2024, the world's fastest supercomputer is El Capitan at 1.742 exaFLOPS.